xhoisadaj/Rock-paper-scissors/README.md

      - Paper covers rock
    - The game will announce the winner of each duel and keep track of the score.

-3. **Winning the Game**: The ritual consists of a series of rounds (5 in this case).
+3. **Winning the Game**: The game consists of a series of rounds (5 in this case).
 The player with the most wins after a set number of rounds is declared the overall winner.

 ## Technologies Used